-The sophomore sections of honors business courses are available to declared Business and Pre-Business students who have a minimum 3.50 cumulative G.P.A.
-Students who have a 3.50 cumulative SMU G.P.A. by the spring of their sophomore year and have been officially admitted to the Cox School are eligible to apply for the Cox B.B.A.
+The sophomore sections of honors business courses are available to declared Business and Pre-Business students who have a minimum 3.6 cumulative G.P.A.
+Students who have a 3.6 cumulative SMU G.P.A. and/or all-college G.P.A., and Business School G.P.A. by the spring of their sophomore year and have been officially admitted to the Cox School are eligible to apply for the Cox B.B.A.
 Honors Program.
-Those in the Program who achieve a 3.50 G.P.A. in a minimum of four honors courses (three of which must be at the junior/senior level) and a 3.50 cumulative SMU G.P.A. will receive an honors notation ("Honors in Business") on the transcript and diploma.
+Those in the Program who achieve a 3.6 G.P.A. in a minimum of four honors courses (three of which must be at the junior/senior level) and a 3.6 cumulative SMU G.P.A. will receive an honors notation ("Honors in Business") on the transcript and diploma.
 The Cox Honors distinction is separate from the cum laude distinctions awarded at graduation.